memfault/interrupt/_posts/2022-01-25-four-favorite-firmware-debug-tools.md

 - Network interfaces
 - Real Time Trace - Segger's fast semihosting/profiling library

-Want to tinker around with some of these features, but lacking the budget for a full fledged J-Link?
+Want to tinker around with some of these features, but lack the budget for a full-fledged J-Link?
 There may be a way for you, the solo developer, to get your hands on their exquisite kit for far cheaper.
 Segger offers very reasonably priced versions of their probes as the J-Link EDU and J-Link EDU Mini.
 However, you are prohibited from using them for commercial purposes if you get the EDU